STIPS - Space Telescope Imaging Product Simulator

 Current Software Version

-While STIPS has the ability to add error residuals (representing the remaining uncertainty after pipeline calibration), it does not start with Level 1 (L1) data products to propagate instrumental calibrations through the output images.
-In addition, the output residuals are not fully validated against the actual pipeline calibrations of L1 data products, therefore STIPS is not the ideal choice if high instrumental accuracy is needed.
-For applications that require high-accuracy simulations we recommend the use of Pandeia .
+STIPS is designed to quickly produce image simulations that are similar to the anticipated Level 2 (L2) data products from the WFI.
+STIPS is recommended for full-SCA or multiple-SCA image simulations, especially in cases when Pandeia , the Exposure Time Calculator for the WFI, does not provide a sufficiently large simulation area.
+While STIPS can add error residuals (representing the remaining uncertainty after pipeline calibration), it does not start with Level 1 (L1) data products to propagate instrumental calibrations through the output images and the output residuals have not been fully validated against the actual pipeline calibrations of L1 data products.
+Therefore, STIPS is not the ideal choice if high instrumental accuracy is needed.
+Moreover, STIPS outputs do not conform to the Roman datamodels and are therefore not suitable for use with the Romancal pipeline.

 Acknowledgements